MrDenchi/Portfolio/README.md

-**__LIFE INFORMATION:__**
+**__PERSONAL INFORMATION:__**

-I'm currently 17 years old.
-(Born 2007)
-I was born and raised in Norway, where I currently live.
-I'm experienced & mostly fluent in Norwegian, English, Dutch, Swedish, Danish & Spanish.
+At 17, hailing from Norway, I'm fluent in Norwegian, English, Dutch, Swedish, Danish, and Spanish.
+When it comes to coding, I'm skilled in Skript and Python.
-The only two skript languages I have worked with and are qualified enough with are Skript and Python.